MicrosoftDocs/azure-devops-yaml-schema/task-reference/twine-authenticate-v1.md

 **`artifactFeed`** - **My feed (select below)**<br>
 `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
+ The Azure artifact's feed name to authenticate with twine.
 Select a feed to authenticate present in this organization.
+For project-scoped feeds, use this syntax: *projectName/feedNameSelect*.
 <!-- :::editable-content-end::: -->
 <br>